Badger grabbed her camera and the dog and headed to the backyard.

 She's heard that they've even stopped dialysis until this is resolved.

-Personally, for us, we shop in Jefferson City, and our usual habit is grabbing a bite to eat from one of the local restaurants.
+For us, we shop in Jefferson City, and our usual habit is grabbing a bite to eat from one of the local restaurants.

 I'm not sure how this is going to affect that.

-You would think restaurants would have to close.
+You'd think restaurants would have to close.

-Someone in the local group said, “Read your Bible, people all that’s happening around us is a sign of the end times.”
+Someone in the local group said, “Read your Bible, people, all that's happening around us is a sign of the end times.”

-I’d like to disagree, but unfortunately I spent about three years in a strict fundamental church with a strong leaning toward studying Revelation.
+I'd like to disagree, but I spent about three years in a strict fundamental church with a strong leaning toward studying Revelation.

 It's a little hard to disagree.